 During our offering period, we intend to use a portion of the net proceeds of the offering and proceeds from the sale or repayment or other liquidation of existing investments to invest in customized lower middle market securities, depending on the availability of appropriate investment opportunities consistent with our investment objective and market conditions.
 By the end of our offering period, we expect to have invested a significant portion of our net proceeds in customized lower middle market securities.
 Our investment strategy contemplates that we will focus on investing capital in originated transactions that are sourced by our Sub-Adviser.
-We generally will not be permitted to co-invest alongside Main Street or its affiliates in privately negotiated transactions unless we obtain an exemptive order from the SEC or the transaction is otherwise permitted under existing regulatory guidance, such as syndicated transactions where price is the only negotiated term, and will not participate in transactions where other terms are negotiable.
-We, Main Street and certain of its affiliates have sought such an exemptive order, although there is no assurance that we will obtain the requested relief.
-See "Risk Factors-Risks Related to our Advisers and their Affiliates.
-If we do not obtain exemptive relief from the SEC to allow us to co-invest alongside Main Street and/or certain of its affiliates, we may be required to adjust our investment strategy."
+We generally will not be permitted to co-invest alongside Main Street or its affiliates in privately negotiated transactions unless we obtain an exemptive order from the SEC or the transaction is other wise permitted under existing regulatory guidance, such as syndicated transactions where price is the only negotiable.
+We, Main Street and certain of its affiliates have sought such an exemptive order, although there is no assurance that we will obtain the Advisers and their Affiliates - If we do not obtain exemptive relief from the SEC to allow us to co-invest alongside Main Street and/or certain of its affiliates, we may be required to adjust our investment strategy."